Today I will share a personal story of how I personally tried to live off the online grid for 4 years.

 The social media giants, activists and governments all seek to police both real-world and digital speech.
 Patreon deplatformed creative individuals due to statements that these individuals made outside of Patreon’s platform.
 Ages ago I secured my handle on all alternative social media networks, but all of these platforms have routinely been under attack.
 They’ve been removed, they’ve been in the receiving end of cyberattacks, you name it, because it’s not about policing your behaviour on one specific platform.
 It’s about policing the internet to determine who gets to have influence, money, and a life.
 Who gets to be huge and who doesn’t.
 Who gets to have a future.
 Through threats these people hope that they can forcefully impose compliance, even if what they impose goes against your own long-term survival as an individual, or as the member of a Nation.
 Even if their arguments are flawed and lack logic.
 Because it is not about what is true or what enhances your survival.
 Is about mindless ideology and the celebration of mind numbing compliance, even if what you’re supposed to kneel to is beyond moronic.
 If the new official gate keepers online aren’t interested in policing you far and wide, then people would be removed due to breaching whatever policies on whatever platform, they wouldn’t be punished for whatever behaviour outside of whatever platform.

 An argument that some critics come up with is that Twitter is a private company and therefore they can do whatever they want.
-This is an ignorant argument however, because these social media companies want to pose as public utility companies when that suits their interests and then revert to being private companies once they get sued.
+This is an ignorant argument however, because these social media companies want to pose as public utility companies when that suits their interests and then revert to being private companies once that serves them better.
 What are these companies really?
 They don’t know and they don’t necessarily want to define that too much, due to potential liability.

 My outrage has to do with the consequences that all of this will have long-term for those active in the creative professions.
 If you don’t deserve to get published due to online wrong-think, if you don’t deserve to get funding because you voted “wrong,” then there is no room for creativity in the future.
 Without freedom of expression there is no art.
 That is the core of my argument and why I am upset.